Corporate building with courtyard and plants.

 Benefits

 One: it eliminates seams, thus reducing potential issues with detailing transitions on systems such as roofs.
-Two: it drastically reduces the risk of leaks.
-And three: it provides the ability for much more aesthetically pleasing finishes.

 Hot rubberized membranes were designed in order to provide effective waterproofing for large surface areas.
 They excel in conditions with intricate transitions and, when they are applied correctly, the benefits are outstanding.